Reef Ball Project off Ogden Point

 Gorge Waterway part of the Salishea, Salish Sea VOLWS

 Above is the Gorge Waterway Watershed Victoria, BC , this area encompasses Victoria Harbour starting at Ogden Point, Inner Victoria Harbour, Selkirk Waters, Gorge Waterway, Portage Inlet, Craigflower Creek, Colquitz Creek and several tributaries.
-Our Watershed is shared with the SongHees Nation,Esquimalt Nation, City of Victoria, Township of Esquimalt, Town of View Royal, District of Saanich, District of Langford, District of Highlands, District of Central Saanich, and City of Colwood.
+Our Watershed is shared with the SongHees Nation,Esquimalt Nation, City of Victoria, Township of Esquimalt, Town of View Royal, District of Saanich, District of Langford, District of Highlands, District of Central Saanich.

 You will probably notice from this satellite picture that like everywhere else in North America we have managed to cut down our trees and pave it all over, and we ask our selves why is there no salmon, where did all the birds go?